 All young people post 16 should have a PEP that is part of the preparation and review of their pathway plan.
 It should build on the young person's educational progress.

 There are links with further education (FE) colleges and higher education (HE) institutions.

 Care leavers receive support to find establishments that:

 Supporting Young people in Care in Schools and Colleges Post 16.

 Unite Foundation has free university accommodation for the whole time at uni - 365 day accommodation at a selection of universities for care leavers.
-Please see the flyer and additional information for further details.
+Free year-round student accommodation flyer and Unite Foundation additional information for further details.

 Further supporting documentation

 National Network for the Education of Care Leavers

 Supporting our young people into Higher Education is a priority.
 A successful bid to HEFCE to improve access to information about HE has led to the development of a new website which will act as a single point of information for Virtual Schools, social workers, foster parents and other professionals who have responsibility for the educational outcomes and progression of young people in care or leaving care.
 The funding to develop the website has been secured from the Higher Education Funding Council for England (HEFCE) through the National Networks for Collaborative Outreach (NNCO), a £22 million scheme aimed to encourage more young people into higher education (HE).
 NNECL is one of three national networks to win funding and is the only network focusing on the progression of children in care into further and higher education.